bigtreetech/docs/docs/Panda_Breath.md

 <img src=img/PandaBreath/Pinstall07.jpg width="500"/>

-8. Remove the backing from the 2 included aluminum foil insulation pads and stick them to the bottom and right side of the left fan inside the printer to prevent the exterior from getting too hot during prolonged use.
+8.Remove the backing from the 2 included aluminum foil insulation pads and stick them to the bottom and right side of the left fan inside the printer to prevent the exterior from getting too hot during prolonged use.

 <img src=img/PandaBreath/Aluminum_Foil.jpg width="500"/>